5 Things to Keep in Mind While Preparing for the DSH Test

 Thanks to modern technology, this can be done two ways: in person or online.
 For those already living in a German-speaking country, there are language institutes in many major cities that’ll allow for face-to-face interaction.
 If you’d feel more comfortable and natural talking to someone in person, opting for this method can be particularly helpful when it comes to the oral component of the test.

 For those learners who must prepare for the test while still at home, there’s a variety of online courses centered on the DSH exam, such as the one offered by the Goethe Institut.
-Such short-term intensive classes generally span 4 to 6 weeks and can be useful for focusing on the type of material typically given on the DSH test, allowing you to sit down at the examination table with confidence.
+Such short-term intensive classes generally span 4 to 6 weeks and can be useful for focusing on the type of material typically given on the DSH test.

 2. The Why of It: Keep in Mind What’s to Be Gained

-The biggest challenge for any test is staying motivated during the preparation stage.
+One of the biggest challenges for any test is staying motivated during the preparation stage.

 The best way to stay motivated is to remind yourself why you’re taking the test.